Great Eastern Islamic Raiders' Front

-The Great Eastern Islamic Raiders' Front (İslami Büyükdoğu Akıncılar Cephesi in Turkish, abbreviated İBDA-C) is an Islamic militant organization which follows the Büyük Doğu ("Great East") ideology of Necip Fazıl Kısakürek (1904–1983), a well-known Turkish author, poet and Islamist ideologue.
-The group's self-proclaimed goal is to create a Sunni Islamic federate state in the Middle East and re-establish the Caliphate.
-They are notably hostile to Shia, Alevi, Christian and Jewish interests.
-IBDA-C carries on its pro-Islamic legacy with a newly born radicalism that wishes to restore religious rule to Turkey of whose government it finds "illegal" with an added willingness to commit acts of terrorism.
+The Great Eastern Islamic Raiders' Front (İslami Büyükdoğu Akıncılar Cephesi in Turkish, abbreviated İBDA-C) is an Islamist militant organization.
+The group's self-proclaimed goal is to dismantle Turkey and form the State of Grandsublime (Başyücelik Devleti), a Sunni Islamic federate state in the Middle East.
+They are notably hostile to Shia, Alevi, Christian and Jewish interests. İBDA-C carries on its pro-Islamic legacy with a newly born radicalism that wishes to restore religious rule to Turkey of whose government it finds illegal with an added willingness to commit acts of terrorism.

-IBDA-C has a history of claiming credit for attacks most experts believe are beyond its capabilities, such as the November 2003 and July 2008 attacks on diplomatic, business, and religious interests in Istanbul.
+İBDA-C has a history of claiming credit for attacks most experts believe are beyond its capabilities, such as the November 2003 and July 2008 attacks on diplomatic, business, and religious interests in Istanbul.
 As such, its designation with the United States government continues to be as an "Other Terrorist Group", as opposed to the better-organized and -financed groups designated as official "Designated Foreign Terrorist Organizations".

 History

-IBDA-C was founded in 1970 by Salih Izzet Erdiş, better known as Salih Mirzabeyoğlu.
+İBDA-C was founded in 1970 by Salih İzzet Erdiş, better known as Salih Mirzabeyoğlu.
 The group moved from rhetoric to violence in the 1990s, culminating in a series of 90 bombings and attacks in 1994.

+Despite its neo-Ottomanist orientation, İBDA-C was initially considered a Kurdish group, as its founding generation were almost entirely Kurds.
+However, the group was different from the Kurdish Hezbollah, which had a separatist orientation.
+Later on, İBDA-C began to recruit more Turks, who increasingly became more prominent in the group.

+According to Hasan Yalçın, leader of the socialist Workers and Peasants Party of Turkey, new IBDA-C members received training in Greece from PKK veterans.

-Salih Izzet Erdiş, a spiritual follower of Kısakürek, was captured on Dec.
+Salih İzzet Erdiş, a spiritual follower of Kısakürek, was captured on Dec.
 31, 1998, and sentenced to death in April 2001 for "attempting to overthrow Turkey's secular state by force".
 His lawyer, Ahmet Arslan, maintained that his client was no more than "a man of thought", arguing that there was a lack of concrete evidence supporting the charges.
 Erdiş's death sentence was later commuted when Ankara abolished the death penalty in August 2002.

 In August 2003, Erdiş claimed responsibility for his crimes and attributed his actions to "mind control", seeking help from the Forensic Medicine Institute in Turkey.
 In March 2004, a Turkish court sentenced Erdiş to 20-years in prison for using handmade explosives and weapons in a riot against authorities at Metris Prison.

-Following the imprisonment of Erdiş, IBDA-C continued its activities, being most heavily active in the Istanbul region, attacking bars, discothèques, and churches.
-Members of IBDA-C don't operate under any defined hierarchical structure, and carry out actions in small independent groups that are united behind their common goals and ideologies.
+Following the imprisonment of Erdiş, İBDA-C continued its activities, being most heavily active in the Istanbul region, attacking bars, discothèques, and churches.
+Members of İBDA-C don't operate under any defined hierarchical structure, and carry out actions in small independent groups that are united behind their common goals and ideologies.